Fisherton de la Mere: Church

 The Church of England parish church, St Nicholas's Church, built in the 14th century in a chequerboard pattern of flint and Chilmark stone, stands on a hill overlooking the River Wylye at the centre of the village.
 It is now a Grade II* listed building in the care of the Churches Conservation Trust.

 The parish registers survive in the Wiltshire and Swindon History Centre for the following dates: christenings 1561–1895, marriages 1566–1992, and burials 1569–1992.

 Governance

 Almost all of the present village of Fisherton de la Mere is now part of the parish of Wylye.
 However, as the River Wylye is the parish boundary, Fisherton Mill (lying on the south of the river) is in Stockton.
+On 1 April 1934 the parish (called "Fisherton de la Mare" or Fisherton de la Mere) was abolished and merged with Wylye and Stockton.

 The village comes under the Wylye parish council and is in the area of the Wiltshire Council unitary authority, which is responsible for almost all significant local government functions.
 It forms part of the South West Wiltshire Parliament constituency, and the serving Member of Parliament is Andrew Murrison.